Your Complete Guide to a Lake Tahoe Honeymoon

 Couple bicycling at the Lake Tahoe

 Tahoe may be slightly expensive, but it's not formal.
 Summer calls for hiking shoes or sandals, shorts, T-shirts, sunglasses and a cap.
-Be sure to pack plenty of sunscreen; if it's not snowing, it's sunny, and rainy days are very uncommon.
+Be sure to pack plenty of sunscreen in your honeymoon luggage; if it's not snowing, it's sunny, and rainy days are very uncommon.
 It can get cold in the evenings year-round, so even if you visit in July, you'll want a pair of pants and a jacket or sweater.

 Coming in the winter?
 Bring your snow gear, including tall boots, gloves and a warm beanie.
 Wearing ski jackets out in the evenings is completely acceptable, though in the more nightlife-oriented areas of Tahoe like Heavenly Village, you may see high-fashion winter wear.
-It's best to avoid jeans and other moisture-absorbing fabrics if you're playing in the snow, and you'll likely want a backpack and big water bottle if you're hiking since dehydration happens quicker at higher elevations.
+It's best to avoid jeans and other moisture-absorbing fabrics if you're playing in the snow, and you'll likely want a backpack and big water bottle on your packing checklist if you're hiking (dehydration happens quicker at higher elevations).

 Up Next